FICO - Your Credit Score

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Raising your credit score

-Curious about your FICO score?
-Call us at (303) 650-9400.
+Curious about your credit score?
+Give us a call: (303) 650-9400.